Prostate Cancer, Advanced or Metastatic

 Is this topic for you?

 This topic is about prostate cancer that has spread or come back after treatment.
-For information on early cancer of the prostate gland, see the topic Prostate Cancer.
+For information on prostate cancer that has not spread outside the prostate (localized prostate cancer), see the topic Prostate Cancer.

 What is prostate cancer?

 Prostate cancer is a group of cells that grows faster than normal in a man's prostate gland.
 It can spread into other areas and kill normal tissue.

 The cancer may be one of these types: